-The SURF Math Team Fellowship supports a team of four UC Berkeley undergraduates from any year to propose a summer research project under the mentorship of one or two UC Berkeley math professors.
-The four-member student team must have at least two declared math majors, but other team members can come from outside departments.
-Each student will receive a $5,000 fellowship to support participation in the program, and the faculty mentor will receive $2,500 in research funds.
-Should there be two mentors, they will receive $1,250 each.
+SURF Math Team supports a team of four UC Berkeley undergraduates from any year, who jointly propose a summer research project under the mentorship of one or two UC Berkeley math professors.
+The four-member student team must have at least two declared math majors, but other team members can come from other disciplines.
+Each student will receive a $5,000 fellowship to support participation in the program; the faculty mentor will receive $2,500 in research funds.
+Should there be two mentors, they will split the award and receive $1,250 each.

-- have the full support and guidance of a regular UC Berkeley faculty member (professor or lecturer appointed through Fall 2021) who can guide you for the duration of your project
+- have the full support and guidance of a regular UC Berkeley faculty member (professor or lecturer appointed through Fall 2023) who is committed to guiding the team for the duration of the project

 - International and AB540 students are eligible and encouraged to apply to SURF Math Team.

 The SURF Math Team award will go to a team of students who collaboratively propose a single, well-conceived project, including a compelling research question, a clear research plan, evidence of faculty support, and a rationale for how each team member’s skills relates to the objectives and inquiry of the team.
 Successful applicants will show promise of a quick start and the potential to complete their project within the proposed timeline.